PayPal: Litigation

 In September 2002, Bank One Corporation sued PayPal for allegedly infringing its cardless payment system patents.
 The following year, PayPal countersued, claiming that Bank One's online bill-payment system was an infringement against PayPal's online bill-payment patent, issued in 1998.
 The two companies agreed on a settlement in October 2003.

 In November 2003, AT&T Corporation filed suit against eBay and PayPal claiming that their payment systems infringed an AT&T patent, filed in 1991 and granted in 1994.
 The case was settled out of court the following month, with the terms of the settlement undisclosed.

-In June 2011, PayPal and Israel Credit Cards-Cal Ltd. were sued for NIS 16 million.
-The claimants accused PayPal of deliberately failing to notify its customers that ICC-Cal was illegally charging them for currency conversion fees.
+In June 2011, PayPal and Israel Credit Cards, Ltd. (CAL)—a credit card issuer subsidiary of Israel Discount Bank—were sued for NIS ₪16 million.
+The claimants accused PayPal of deliberately failing to notify its customers that CAL was illegally charging them for currency conversion fees.

-A class-action lawsuit filed in 2010 was settled in 2016, in which the plaintiffs contested PayPal's "holds" on funds.
-PayPal has proposed a settlement in the amount of $3.2 million in Zepeda v.
+A class-action lawsuit filed in 2010, in which the plaintiffs contested PayPal's "holds" on funds, was settled in 2016.

+PayPal has proposed a settlement in the amount of US$3.2 million in Zepeda v.
 PayPal which has yet to be ratified.
-As part of the settlement, the company agreed to change some of its policies.
+As part of the settlement proposal, the company agreed to change some of its policies.

+In 2017, following a class action lawsuit between PayPal and its users over unexplained account closures, a settlement agreement was reached—and granted final approval by a federal judge—in which PayPal agreed to pay the class US$4 million, modify the disclosure of its reserve and hold practices, and clarify its dispute resolution process.

+In January 2022, a class-action lawsuit was filed against PayPal that claims the company froze accounts without providing adequate explanation, or for arbitrary reasons, and that PayPal told account holders they would "have to get a subpoena" to learn why their accounts were frozen.
+The lawsuit alleges that PayPal also confiscated funds for itself after 180 days, violating both the RICO Act and PayPal's own policies.

 CFPB consent

-On 21 May 2015, PayPal agreed that PayPal Credit would pay a $25 million fine to settle a complaint filed in Federal Court by the Consumer Financial Protection Bureau.
-The complaint alleged that consumers using PayPal were signed up for PayPal credit accounts without their knowledge nor consent.
-It alleged that PayPal had promised discounts and payment options the consumers never received, and that users trying to sign up for the regular, non-credit, PayPal accounts were signed up for credit accounts instead.
+On 21 May 2015, PayPal agreed that PayPal Credit would pay a US$25 million fine to settle a complaint filed in federal court by the U.S. Consumer Financial Protection Bureau.
+The complaint alleged that consumers using PayPal were signed up for PayPal credit accounts without their knowledge or consent, that PayPal had promised discounts and payment options the consumers never received, and that users trying to sign up for the regular, non-credit, PayPal accounts were signed up for credit accounts instead.
 The complaint was filed in the United States District Court for the District of Maryland, which ordered PayPal Credit to refund $15 million to consumers and to pay a $10 million fine.